OVERVIEW Casa di Lilli

 On the first floor lie bedroom and en-suite bathroom.
 French windows lead onto a small balcony with steps down into the walled-in orchard of the estate.
 The house is equipped with tables and chairs for dining outside.

-The saltwater pool of the estate is 2 minutes on foot from the house.
+The saltwater pool of the estate is a 2 minute walk from the house.

 Amenities and services

 - Fenced Pool

 - Dogs welcome

 - Final cleaning

 - First shopping